adithya7/lambre/README.md

 ## Supported Languages

 We currently support the following languages. `lambre` command automatically downloads the necessary language-specific resources (when available).
-Alternatively, `lambre-download` command can be used to download the same.
+Alternatively, `lambre-download <lg>` command can be used to download the same.

 | Language     | Code | Language     | Code | Language     | Code | Language     | Code |
 | --------     | ---- | --------     | ---- | --------     | ---- | --------     | ---- |